abogoyavlensky/keymap/README.md

 https://github.com/autokey/autokey/wiki/Special-Keys

-### Useful links
+### Heavily inspired by

 * http://tonsky.me/blog/cursor-keys/ - article inspired me to rebind keys;
 * https://github.com/madslundt/keybindings - aproach for Linux but slightly
 different;
 * http://www.keyboard-layout-editor.com/ - help with makeing keyboard picture.

-### TODO and caveats:
+### Caveats:

-* rebind `Insert` to more convenient button;
-* some of helpful ubuntu system key bindings still doesn't work with new arrow keys, for example: `<ctrl>+<alt>+<down>` to move current window to bottom workspace and so on;
+* some of helpful ubuntu system key bindings don't work with new arrow keys, for example: `<ctrl>+<alt>+<down>` to move current window to bottom workspace and so on, and you should still use ordinary arrows for that.
-* switching between language layouts take a bit time to enable keybindings.